adopt-liveview/adopt-liveview/priv/pages/2026/04-26-v2-documenting-components-en_US.md

 The next features are specific to Phoenix.
 You can use the [`attr/3`](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html#attr/3) macro to document the component below its call.
 Each use of `attr` defines an attribute to be received.
 An extra feature of using `attr/3` is that in Phoenix projects [the compiler will validate](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html#attr/3-compile-time-validations) that there are no extra, missing or incorrect attributes!
 By simply documenting your component you already gain extra validation.

-Last but no least we also document that our component uses slots using [`slot/2`](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html#slot/2).
+Last but not least, we also document that our component uses slots using [`slot/2`](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html#slot/2).
 Similar to `attr/3`, `slot/2` also [validates its components at compile time](https://hexdocs.pm/phoenix_live_view/Phoenix.Component.html#slot/3-compile-time-validations) and serves to document your code.

 ## Using `attr/3` to generate default values

-In our example above we always must pass the color attribute.
-If you've already worked with other component libraries you'll notice that there is always a default style when you don't choose a specific color.
+In our example above we must always pass the color attribute.
+If you've already worked with other component libraries, you'll notice that there is always a default style when you don't choose a specific color.
 It is always useful to have a default color for your design system.
 You can do this by passing a config via `attr/3` as `default: "blue"`.

 ```elixir
 defmodule MyappWeb.PageLive do